 According to Moz, the first page of Google captures 71% of search traffic clicks and has been reported to be as high as 92% in recent years.

-To make SEO profitable for your law firm, you need to be on the 1st page.
-Winning even one highly-targeted keyword position could have a tremendous impact on your revenue.
+To make site SEO profitable for your law firm, you need to be on the 1st page.
+Winning even one highly-targeted keyword position could have a tremendous impact on your SEO success.

-Talk your current marketer about which keywords you rank for and if you don’t, what’s the plan to get you there?
+Talk to your current SEO agency about which keywords you rank for, and if you don’t, what’s the plan to drive traffic to your website?

-This work will compound over time and give you the opportunity to rank for hundreds or thousands of 1st page keywords, which is where the magic really happens.
+This work will compound over time and allow you to rank for hundreds or thousands of 1st-page keywords, which is where the magic really happens.

 Law Firm Success = Conversions